 NOTE prCEN/TS 1998-1-101 gives a loading protocol and acceptance criteria for such tests.

-Joints in towers should be designed and detailed according to prEN 1998-1-2:2022, 11, for joints in structural systems of similar type and configuration, designed for the same value of the behaviour factor, q, as the tower.
+Joints in towers should be designed and detailed according to EN 1998-1-2:—3, 11, for joints in structural systems of similar type and configuration, designed for the same value of the behaviour factor, q, as the tower.

 (normative) Tables for the seismic design of tanks